(Photo by Christopher Furlong/Getty Images)

 The Brexit party think Corbyn failing to deliver on the 2016 referendum – which they take to mean taking the UK out of the single market, and exiting on WTO terms – is starting to cut through.

 In contrast to its rivals, the Brexit Party is enjoying the benefits of that clarity of message.
 It’s not hard to work out what they’re about – but if they go into a general election it is unclear how they’ll manage the move from being a single-issue party to one that will need policies on all issues.

 Will they have a full menu of policies on education, health, public services and defence?
 On Tuesday, Farage said that the Brexit Party will not discuss policy until after the European elections – they are the priority right now.

 But he indicated the party would direct its focus away from London, proposing funding infrastructure projects across the Midlands and the North.
 Beyond that it isn’t clear.

-The difficult experience of Change UK (The Independent Group, or whatever it is called today) illustrates how tough it can be.
+The difficult experience of Change UK (The Independent Group) illustrates how tough it can be.
 They started in a mess, with cross-party disagreements on austerity, and parliamentary members who are diametrically opposed on fundamental issues.

 It will be a difficult transition for the Brexit Party to manage, when it tries.